-All international travel, with very few exceptions, has been banned and is not likely to resume until late this year.
-If you are returning from overseas, you will be required to quarantine for 14-days in a hotel before rejoining Australian society.
+All international travel, with very few exceptions, is still very much baned until international borders reopen in November.
+If you are returning from overseas, you will be required to quarantine for 14 days in a hotel before rejoining Australian society.
 Fines and legal proceedings for those found breaking travel restrictions remain in effect.

 Can I, or should I, get tested?